etcheby/CPMDS-ExistingVPC/README.md

 1- After entering the CFT parameters and required variables in variables.tf file

+   Run "terraform init" to download the aws plugin.
    Run "terraform validate" to ensure configuration is valid

 2- Run "terraform plan" and enter both existing VPC ID and Subnet ID